Exploring Children’s Rights and A.I

 The Children’s Calls to Action graphic

-As a result of their exploration of the four themes in Stage 2, Members of Children’s Parliament have developed twelve ‘Calls to Action’ which identify where children think changes need to be made by decision-makers for children’s human rights to be upheld in the development and use of AI in Scotland.
+As a result of their exploration of the four themes in Stage 2, Members of Children’s Parliament have developed twelve ‘Calls to Action’ which identify where children think changes need to be made by decision-makers for children’s human rights to be upheld in the development and use of A.I in Scotland.

 Download our leaflet with the children’s Calls to Action here: